testground/testground/plans/data-transfer-seeds-leeches/README.md

   - `Region` - Region or Regions where the test should be run at (default to single region)
   - `Seeds` - Number of seeds
   - `Leeches` - Number of leeches
+  - `Passive Nodes` - Number of nodes that are neither seeds nor leeches
   - `Latency Average` - The average latency of connections in the system
   - `Latency Variance` - The variance over the average latency
 - **Image Parameters**